Berkeley-MDes/tdf-fa23-equilet/_pw_tutorial/README.md

 1. If the flash is successful, you will see the microcontroller's status LED blinking through various colors and associated patterns.
 If the flash was successful, you'll see the following in the Terminal: `*** FLASHED SUCCESSFULLY ***`.

 More success!
 You're done!

-**Note** *that flashing can take some time.
-Please be patient with the process, which is dependant on a number of factors including your internet connection speed, your computer's age, whether you are running Particle Workbench on a slower computer, etc.*

 ---